 Calculating the Real Cost of an ELD Device

-If a device requires a Bluetooth connection with a smart phone or tablet, for example, you can expect to pay at least $15 per month for a data plan in addition to the monthly service fees.
+If a device requires a Bluetooth connection with a smartphone or tablet, for example, you can expect to pay at least $15 per month for a data plan in addition to the monthly service fees.

 The best way to figure out the average amount that you will actually spend per month is to spread out the initial cost over three years.

 Some providers that don’t charge initial installation costs do so because you have to sign up for a 2- or 3-year contract.
-Then, part of their monthly fees covers their costs for the device.
+Then, part of their monthly fees covers their prices for the device.